Nociception/log_vs_lin_scale_on_scatter/README.md

 - `data_point_size`: population_total.csv
 - `extra_data_x`: Gini_coefficient.csv [Wikipedia page](https://en.wikipedia.org/wiki/Gini_coefficient)

-As said before, it is possible to replace these datasets (provided that they meet the standard described in [this section](#required-datasets-architecture) ).
+As said before, it is possible to replace these datasets (provided that they meet the standard described in [this section](#required-datasets-architecture)).
 Make sure your data_cleaning for each dataset work properly, otherwise the program will fail.

 ## Development Process : how this project born and evolved
 ### Context
+The big class within the code is named Day02Ex03: the exercise 03 of the day 02 of the "python for datascience" [42](https://42.fr/)'s piscine.
+This exercise gives us two csv ([income_per_person_gdppercapita_ppp_inflation_adjusted](income_per_person_gdppercapita_ppp_inflation_adjusted.csv) and [life_expectancy_years](life_expectancy.csv)), and asks to plot a scatter_plot such as [expected.jpg](expected.jpg), with GDP on X (log scale) and life_expectancy on Y. Eventually, we are informally asked if we see any correlation.
+### Cascade
+After I quite quickly solved the exercise, not calculating any correlation indicator was a bit shame.
+And it started a kind of a spiral: what about doing this (calculating it!), and that (for every year) and then that (being able to read each point's details)..., it came to this result (which I propably will improve again and again).
+### GDP per capita may be insufficient ?
+As this data is a mean for each country, I wondered how I could add any nuance (especially for points with a large GDP per capita without high life expectancy): colors according to a new data concerning wealth distribution.
+I then chose the Gini coefficient, which is unfortunatly not calculated for so many countries and years.